YCChenVictor/blog-frontend/src/posts/software/design-pattern/architectural-pattern/microservice.md

 Service Communication: Microservices communicate with each other through well-defined APIs or message-based communication protocols.
 This communication enables services to collaborate and fulfill complex business requirements.
 Common communication mechanisms include HTTP/REST, messaging queues, or RPC (Remote Procedure Call).

-Decentralized Data Management: Each Microservice manages its own data store, choosing the most appropriate database technology for its specific requirements.
+Decentralized Data Management: Each Microservice **manages its own data store**, choosing the most appropriate database technology for its specific requirements.
 This decentralization helps in avoiding data coupling between services and allows for better data isolation and scalability.

 Resilience and Fault Tolerance: Microservices are designed to be resilient to failures.
 They are expected to handle failures gracefully and degrade functionality in case of service unavailability.
 Techniques such as circuit breakers, retries, and fallback mechanisms are commonly used to improve fault tolerance.